rahiel/BismillahBot/README.md

 [file an issue](https://github.com/rahiel/BismillahBot/issues/new) if you'd like to use different data.

-If all went fine you can now run the bot with `python bismillah.py` in the virtualenv.
+If all went fine you can now run the bot with `python bismillah.py`.

 ## Updating